Nooskewl/booboo/README.txt

 to make BooBoo work.

 BooBoo is free to download, use and redistribute, but donations are appreciated.
-Send PayPal donations to contact@cmykilluminati.net.
+Send PayPal donations to: skinmarquee@gmail.com